Questions and answers for firms about conduct risk during LIBOR transition.

 - be aware that there is a risk that some customers may not fully understand the implications

-The best way to avoid the complications of calculating and explaining fall backs from LIBOR to replacement rates is to avoid new LIBOR contracts that mature after end-2021.
+The best way to avoid the complications of calculating and explaining fall backs from LIBOR to replacement rates is to avoid new LIBOR contracts.
+The RFR Working Group roadmap has identified end-March 2021 as the final date for issuing any new sterling LIBOR lending products that mature after end-2021.

 - meet the needs of customers

-- continue to perform as customers are led to expect both leading up to and following the discontinuation of LIBOR
+- continue to perform as customers are led to expect both leading up to and following LIBOR becoming unavailable

 In derivatives and securities markets, SONIA compounded in arrears is established as the preferred alternative reference rate.
 The view of the RFR Working Group is that SONIA, compounded in arrears, will and should become the industry standard in most parts of the bilateral and syndicated loan markets.